django/django/docs/asgi.rst

 messages between two different channel layers or channel names.
 It is expected, however, that most deployments will fall into this pattern.

-There is even room for a WSGI-like application abstraction with a callable which takes ``(channel, message, send_func)``, but this would be slightly too restrictive for many use cases and does not cover how to specify channel names to listen on; it is expected that frameworks will cover this use case.
+There is even room for a WSGI-like application abstraction on the application server side, with a callable which takes ``(channel, message, send_func)``, but this would be slightly too restrictive for many use cases and does not cover how to specify channel names to listen on.
+It is expected that frameworks will cover this use case.

 Channels and Messages